“There are

 MY STORY

-When I was twenty-one years old and a senior at San Jose State University, a wise samurai told me, “We are all ordinary people, it is what we do with ourselves that can make life exceptional.”
+When I was twenty-one years old and a senior at San Jose State University, a wise adopted daughter of a samurai told me, “We are all ordinary people, it is what we do with ourselves that can make life exceptional.”

-That one sentence supported by simple habits, Kaizen, ingrained into me by that samurai helped me find my ikigai (in Japanese this word represents what is your purpose in life, why you get up each day, and what brings you joy) and create an amazing life.
+That one sentence supported by simple habits, Kaizen, ingrained into me by the adopted daughter helped me find my ikigai (in Japanese this word represents what is your purpose) and create an amazing life.
 Ikigai is so important that it is one of the nine elements supporting the Blue Zone phenomenon where people typically live 100 or more years.

 My ikigai journey has guided me through three distinct overlapping phases in my life:

-First Phase - doing what I was suppose-to-do: build a solid financial base while working in the technology industry from which I can stand, create, and rest upon.
+First Phase - doing what I was suppose-to-do: build a solid financial base while working in the tech industry.
+Corporate Leadership

-Second Phase – doing what I was meant-to-do: become an educator and lifelong learner.
+Second Phase – doing what I was meant-to-do: become a higher ed educator and lifelong learner.
+Academic Leadership

-Third Phase – doing what I want-to-do: share stories that make us smile, wonder, and bring us together.
+Third Phase – doing what I want-to-do: share stories that help us expand our imagination and bring us together.
+Thought Leadership

 CONSIDER,

-• Will human evolution be purely biological, or will future technology intertwine with our DNA?
+Will human evolution be purely biological, or will future technology intertwine with our DNA, or advance directly through a brain-computer interface (BCI)?

-• Can we solve the world’s loneliness problem by sharing stories?
+Can we solve the world’s loneliness problem by sharing stories and ingraining a CPR Framework (Conduct, Purpose, and Repair)?

-• These questions and more will be explored in my upcoming books and blogs.
+These questions and more will be explored in my upcoming activities - Books, Blogs, & Startups.

 Let’s take this life journey together,